volodymyrhudyma/blog/content/blog/global-state-management-using-react-hooks.md

   unnecessary if your project is...
 date: 2021-01-23T20:56:53.078Z
 ---
-When thinking about the state management in React, the first thing that comes to mind is Redux and there is nothing wrong with it if you accept a lot of boilerplate code and complex library configuration.
+When thinking about the best way of state management in React, the first thing that comes to mind is Redux and there is nothing wrong with it if you accept a lot of boilerplate code and fairly complex library configuration.

 It may be completely unnecessary if your project is of a small size.

-Today we will create our "own Redux" by using tools React provides us with out-of-the-box: useReducer hook and Context API.
+Today we will create our **"own Redux"** by using tools React provides us with out-of-the-box: **useReducer** hook and **Context API.**

 ## Step 1: Create Store